kyma-project/istio/docs/technical-design.md

 ```

 The biggest challenge in deciding on an appropriate interval is that the time required to perform the reconciliation can vary a lot.
 Small changes may only require a
 restart of the sidecar proxies or the Ingress gateway and are therefore much faster than a new installation or a Canary upgrade.

-Given this dynamic in execution, we must always consider the slowest reconciliation process when defining `SyncPeriod`.
-Also, we have to consider that if we later add another controller to this operator, this new controller will also use the same frequency.
+In the end we can start with using `SyncPeriod` as we only want to have a single controller for now.
+When we add more controllers we can use `RequeueAfter`  if
-Using `RequeueAfter` on the other hand gives us more freedom, but also makes it a bit more complex to understand what is being done and why.
+they should be triggered on different intervals.

-We have decided to use `RequeueAfter` with a frequency of 5 minutes, as this gives us the ability to perform the matching as often as possible without the risk of repeatedly checking the slowest reconciliation process or piling up requests in the reconciliation queue.
+We decided to start with an interval of 5 minutes as the reconciliation of an installation or canary upgrade might take several minutes.

 The queuing of reconciliation requests is handled by [controller-runtime](https://pkg.go.dev/sigs.k8s.io/controller-runtime) and is out of scope of this design.